CRahne/ButtonStation/README.md

-# Intro_CS_GUI
+# ButtonStation

-A GUI that will act as a scoreboard for a this or that questionare.
+A GUI that will act as a scoreboard for a this or that questionnaire.
 It will be controlled by 5 buttons that are hooked up to a raspberry pi.
 The program will also pick a random end point and then resets itself with a new question.

 ---